zenbase-ai/context42/README.md

 New team members guess.
 PRs get bikeshedded.
 Time gets wasted on "should we use `interface` or `type`?" when the answer is already in your code—if you look at the patterns.

 Context42 makes the implicit explicit.
 It reads your code like a new developer would, but with perfect memory and pattern recognition.

-## How it works

-1. Recursively discovers code files in your project, respects your .gitignore
-2. Groups files by language extension
-3. Runs Gemini CLI concurrently to analyze code patterns
-4. Recursively generates style guides (py.md, ts.md, go.md, etc.) based on your actual code
-5. Writes style guides to your project

 ## Architecture